-Req. # General Requirement Additional Implementation Threshold /

-Requirements Objective

-PSK- Generation of PSKs must be Contact the CSfC PMO to identify an T=O

-GD-1 performed by an NSA-approved NSA-approved KGS that can be used

-Key Generation Solution (KGS) that within a CSfC solution.

-uses a FIPS 140-2/3 validated or

-NSA approved Random Number

-Generator (RNG), as specified in

-NIST Special Publication 800-90.

-The RNG must be seeded by an
+Req. # General Requirement Additional Implementation Requirements Threshold / Objective PSK- GD-1 Generation of PSKs must be performed by an NSA-approved 8 Key Generation Solution (KGS) that uses a FIPS 140-2/3 validated 9 or NSA approved 10 Random Number Generator (RNG), as specified in Contact the CSfC PMO to assist with identifying a KGS that can be used within a CSfC solution.
+CSfC KGS Approval Criteria Checklist is located in Appendix D. T=O

-&lt;sup>8 NSA-approved means: (a) a component approved for the CSfC solution by the Deputy National Manager for National Security Systems, or (b) an already approved enterprise service.
+8 NSA-approved means: (a) a component approved for the CSfC solution by the Deputy National Manager for National Security Systems, or (b) an already approved enterprise service.